Loading...

 All restaurant information in Murray Hill is community-verified with source documentation.
 If you discover a restaurant in Murray Hill that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Manhattan.

-Many Indian restaurants in Murray Hill cook with ghee and coconut oil by tradition, though some may blend in vegetable oil to reduce costs.
-It is worth checking each restaurant on Oil Watch to verify that ghee or coconut oil is used exclusively rather than supplemented with canola or soybean oil.
+Many Indian restaurants in Murray Hill cook with ghee and coconut oil by tradition, though some blend in vegetable oil to cut costs.
+Of the 9 verified restaurants here, 8 rated Seed Oil Free and 1 rated Mostly Clean.
+Check each restaurant on Oil Watch to verify that ghee or coconut oil is used exclusively.